NazgulM/visitCount/README.md

 I'm gonna calling test event simple **hello**.
 I can use the template, save that.
 When you click test, I can see that function executes, anh here is response status code 200
+Let's make test event have a user, because we wanna say hi to the user and delete other two keys.
+And object I just configured, will be accessible in that event.
+Object passed to function
+If I want to access user I called user = event["event"] and then access to key.
+I'm gonna change to json message to  **'message': f"Hello {user}"**.
+Click deploye and test it again, after test I can see Hello aruu_aws(username).